R Sarathkumar Birthday Special: These Four Films Prove That He Is A Terrific Actor

 Nattamai

 Directed by ace director KS Ravikumar, Nattamai was released in 1994 and did exceptionally well at the box office.
 In it, Sarathkumar played a double role and left the audience mesmerised.
 The film also featured Khushboo and Meena in the lead.
-Nattamai was later remade in Telugu as Pedarayadu with Mohan Babu in the lead. it was remade in Kannada and Hindi as well.
+Nattamai was later remade in Telugu as Pedarayadu with Mohan Babu in the lead.
+It was remade in Kannada and Hindi as well.

 Suryavamsam

 A cult classic, Suryavamsam was a hard-hitting drama and featured Sarathkumar in a double role.
-Directed by Vikramam, it also had Devyani and Raadhika in the lead.
+Directed by Vikraman, it also had Devyani and Raadhika in the lead.
 It was later remade in Telugu, Hindi and Kannada.
 The Telugu and Bollywood versions starred Venkatesh and Amitabh Bachchan respectively.
 On the other hand, the Sandalwood remake featured the late Dr Vishnuvardhan in the lead.

 Natpukkaga